 Travel Support for participation in seminars, workshops, etc., within all programme areas under the EEA FM and NFM 2009-2014

-During the period under review one initiative was supported under the Travel Support Scheme.
+During the period under review one initiative was supported under the Travel Support Scheme – participation of a Bulgarian representative in the ProGEO Symposium “Geoconservation Strategies in a changing world” held in Reykjavik, Iceland.

-Prof. Radoslav Nakov, member of the ProGeo Executive Committee, director of the Geological Institute of Bulgarian Academy of Sciences attended the ProGEO Symposium 2015 in Reykjavik, Iceland, September 8-12, 2015.
-The theme of the Symposium is “Geoconservation Strategies in a changing world”.
 The Bulgarian representative has presented a paper at the Symposium and has participated in the General Assembly during the Symposium.

 Reallocation of funds